Stephen Cottrell: Early life and education

 Cottrell was born on 31 August 1958 in Leigh-on-Sea, Essex.
-His brother, Professor David Cottrell, is a psychiatrist and academic.
-He was educated at Bellfairs High School for Boys, a secondary modern school, and then at the sixth form of Bellfairs High School for Girls.
+His brother, David Cottrell, is a psychiatrist and academic.
+He was educated at Belfairs High School for Boys, a secondary modern school, and then at the sixth form of Belfairs High School for Girls.
 He studied at the Polytechnic of Central London, graduating with a Bachelor of Arts (BA) degree in media studies in 1979.
 From 1981 to 1984, he trained for ordination at St Stephen's House, Oxford.
-He later studied Christian leadership at St Mellitus College, London, graduating with a Master of Arts (MA) degree in 2019.
+He later studied Christian leadership at St Mellitus College in London, graduating with a Master of Arts (MA) degree in 2019.

 Ordained ministry

 Cottrell was made a deacon at Petertide on 1 July 1984 and ordained a priest the next Petertide (30 June 1985), both times by Ronald Bowlby, Bishop of Southwark, at Southwark Cathedral.
 His ordained ministry began as a curate at Christ Church, Forest Hill in the Diocese of Southwark.
 From 1988 to 1993, he was priest in charge of St Wilfrid's Church, Chichester, and also assistant director of pastoral studies at Chichester Theological College.
 He was then diocesan missioner for the Diocese of Wakefield and finally, before his ordination to the episcopate, canon pastor at Peterborough Cathedral.